justinsulik/online-expts-lmu/wk1/homework/homework_2_workthrough.md

 var click_count = 0
 ```

-Next we want to increase this count everyt time the button is clicked.
+Next we want to increase this count every time the button is clicked.
 Google 'js increase number by 1`.
 It will lead you to pages like [https://codeburst.io/javascript-increment-and-decrement-8c223858d5ed](https://codeburst.io/javascript-increment-and-decrement-8c223858d5ed) which tell you that the code is:

 ```
 click_count++